6 Tips for Setting Up An SMSF To Invest in Property

-You have more options than you might realise when it comes to investing in property.
+You have more property investment options than you might realise.
 DG Institute founder and CEO Dominique Grubisa explains how your SMSF may be the key to the investment you’ve always wanted.

 How to set up a SMSF to buy property?

 - Do it now to protect yourself from from future regulations

 - Keep the rule of thumb in mind of $250,000 in funds

 - Make sure the property meets the rules